 After nearly two decades of living in Chicago, here are my recommendations for what to wear in Chicago in the summer.

 - I love a linen dress in hot weather.
-Here’s a sleeveless linen dress that you can dress up or down and one with short sleeves and pockets (of course!).
+Here’s a linen dress that you can dress up or down and one with short sleeves and pockets (of course!).
+This set is super versatile too!

 - My warm-weather uniform is comfy linen shorts and a Merino wool t-shirt that wicks sweat to keep you dry on hot days.